-You should refer to the "Risk Factors" section of this Quarterly Report and our Annual Report for a discussion of important factors that may cause our actual results to differ materially from those expressed or implied by our forward-looking statements.
+You should refer to the "Risk Factors" section of this Quarterly Report, our Annual Report and our Reports on Form 10-Q for the quarters ended March 31, 2020 and June 30, 2020 for a discussion of important factors that may cause our actual results to differ materially from those expressed or implied by our forward-looking statements.
 As a result of these factors, we cannot assure you that the forward-looking statements in this Quarterly Report will prove to be accurate.
 Furthermore, if our forward-looking statements prove to be inaccurate, the inaccuracy may be material.
 In light of the significant uncertainties in these forward-looking statements, you should not regard these statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified time frame, or at all.
 We undertake no obligation to publicly update any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.